fldigi | Linux | FT-991(A)

 Click Finish and the full application will start.

-For the curios - the above screen shots are decorated with the Emerald Slatehorn_Blue theme.
+For the curious - the above screen shots are decorated with the Emerald Slatehorn_Blue theme.

 Configure the FT-991(A)